ycpcs/cs101-fall2026/assign/assign01.md

     make

-when you are ready to compile the program.
-To run the program, run the command
+After you successfully compile the program, to run the program, run the command

     ./Projectile.exe